L3ontX/QR-Forge/README.md

 Cloud Sync: Save and sync your QR codes with iCloud.

 📱 Installation
-Download QR Forge from the App Store (link coming soon).
-Launch the app and start creating QR codes right away!
+Download QR Forge at: https://github.com/L3ontX/QR-Forge/releases/download/Stable/QR-Forge.ipa Launch the app and start creating QR codes right away!

 🛠️ How to Use